MCWComputationalBiologyLab/Sadri_Physiome_2023/README.md

 # Shima_Physiome_2023
+This folder contains MATLAB codes for the computational models of the heart and kidney cortex and outer medulla (OM) mitochondrial respiration and bioenergetics.
+The codes are zipped into three files for the three folders corresponding to the heart and kidney cortex and OM.
+Each folder contains subroutines of the mitochondrial enzymes and transporters.
-These are GitHub repository codes for the Physiome Journal publication on the "Reproducibility of the Computational Models of Substrate-Dependent Mitochondrial Respiration and Bioenergetics in the Heart and Kidney Cortex and Outer Medulla".
-The original manuscript is published in Function journal (FUNCTION, 2023, 4(5): zqad038).
+Each folder also contains MATLAB codes to generate the figures of the published manuscript in the FUNCTION journal (FUNCTION, 2023, 4(5): zqad038).